bfcamara/bfcamara.com/content/posts/2019-09-13---Moving-from-tumblr-to-gatsby.md

 I finally had some time to move this blog from [Tumblr](https://tumblr.com) to [Gatsby](https://www.gatsbyjs.org).

-I will write in a next post describing the whole process of this migration.
+I will write a next post describing the whole process of this migration.
 Stay tuned.